 - Pack out what you pack in.

 Noosa is a top destination in Queensland, Australia.
-If you’re planning on visiting the Fairy Pools in Noosa National Park, take the Coastal Walk.
+If you’re planning on visiting the Noosa Fairy Pools, take the Coastal Walk.
 Visit early to escape the Queensland heat, and check the tide before you go.
 Plan your visit when the water is calm, to avoid getting smashed against the rocks in the Fairy pools.
 Enjoy!

 - 15 Free Things To Do in Brisbane, Australia